tannerdolby/tannerdolby.com/src/writing/fibonacci-sequence.md

 <h2 class="post-heading">Returning the Nth fibonacci number</h2>

 To provide a more efficient algorithm.
 We can take a dynamic programming approach as this problem is easily broken into smaller subproblems.
-The recurisve calls will be added to the recursion stack, which occupies O(n) space in memory as the depth of the tree will determine the number of recursive calls on the stack at a given time.
+The recursive calls will be added to the recursion stack, which occupies O(n) space in memory as the depth of the tree will determine the number of recursive calls on the stack at a given time.

 ```cpp
 // recursive fibonacci sequence (without memoization)